Skip to content

 Skyline Wilderness Park has over 25 miles of trails.

 The park was founded in 1979 after citizens of Napa Valley were concerned that the land was sold to a private organisation.
-They worked together to turn the area into a park for everyone to enjoy.
+They worked together to turn the area into a park for everyone.

 The park features over 25 miles of trails for hiking and gardens blooming with local plants.
 Camping sites and an RV area are also open to visitors.
-If you’re looking for a break from the city, checking out the Skyline Wilderness Park is a perfect thing to do.
+If you’re looking for a break from the city, checking out the Skyline Wilderness Park is perfect.

 2. Ride the Napa Valley Wine Train